-However, with many psychologists developing new theories after studying the brain and its functionality in detail, it has come to light that the brain functionality is directly related to the brain fitness which, like overall physical fitness of the whole body, can be improved with regular exercise.
+However, with many psychologists developing new theories after studying the brain and its functionality in detail, it has come to light that the brain function is directly related to the brain fitness which, like overall physical fitness of the whole body, can be improved with regular exercise.

 Brain Exercises = Refined Cognitive Skills = Sharpened Mind

-Therefore, the psychologists and sociologists working upon these theories have successfully been able to bring this point home that just as one can work to improve the overall fitness and agility of the body by working out, similarly, a mind can remain sharpened for as long as you keep it fit by regular brain exercises.
+Therefore, the psychologists and sociologists working on these theories have successfully been able to bring this point home that just as one can work to improve the overall fitness and agility of the body by working out, similarly, a mind can remain sharpened for as long as you keep it fit by regular brain exercises.

-1. Attention Skill
+1. Attention Skill:

 2. Memory Skill

 1.1.
-Long Term Memory: As the name suggests this is the ability of the individual to recall something from his memory that once had been stored in the past.
+Long-Term Memory: As the name suggests this is the ability of the individual to recall something from his memory that once had been stored in the past.
 Long-term memory especially comes in useful in activities like spelling, giving a test, maintaining some form of relationship and comprehending information related to past knowledge.

 1.2.
-Short Term Memory: This is the ability of the individual to apprehend and withhold information in the immediate awareness while operating another task mentally.
-Individuals who suffer from short term memory problems might face trouble multi-tasking or with concentrating on the task at hand.
+Short-Term Memory: This is the ability of the individual to apprehend and withhold information in the immediate awareness while operating another task mentally.
+Individuals who suffer from short-term memory problems might face trouble multi-tasking or with concentrating on the task at hand.